khorevkp/KK_Tools/README.md

 # kktools

-A comprehensive Python library designed for finance and treasury specialists, `kktools` offers a variety of tools to streamline financial operations and data analysis.
-This library encompasses modules for parsing bank statements in various formats, utilities for financial calculations, and other essential functionalities commonly used in the realm of finance and treasury.
+`kktools` is a versatile and comprehensive Python library meticulously crafted for professionals in finance and treasury.
+It stands out as an indispensable toolkit, aiming to simplify complex financial operations and enhance data analysis precision.

-## Features
+## Key Features

-- **Bank Statement Parsing**: Parse bank statements in various formats including CAMT and PAIN.
+- **Bank Statement Parsing**: Supports multiple formats, including the widely-used CAMT (ISO 20022), ensuring seamless integration with various banking systems.
-- **Financial Utilities**: Utilize a suite of tools tailored for financial calculations and data processing.
+- **Financial Calculations**: Offers a suite of utilities for accurate and efficient financial calculations, catering to the unique needs of financial analysis.
+- **Data Analysis**: Facilitates in-depth analysis of financial data, helping users derive meaningful insights and make informed decisions.
+- **User-Friendly CLI**: Comes with a command-line interface, allowing for easy integration into existing workflows and automation of routine tasks.

+## Why kktools

+- **Tailored for Finance**: Every module and function is designed with the specific requirements of finance and treasury professionals in mind, ensuring relevance and efficacy.
+- **Streamlined Operations**: Aims to reduce the complexity of financial data handling, turning cumbersome tasks into straightforward processes.
+- **Community-Driven**: Actively developed and supported by a community of finance and treasury specialists, ensuring continuous improvement and adaptation to the industry’s evolving needs.

 ## Installation